U.S. Coast Guard officer accused of terror plot could face more charges

 Public defender Julie Stelzig, representing Hasson, pointed to his military service as evidence of his character.
 She said Hasson’s gun collection was not extraordinarily large, and that he should not be held accountable for writing disturbing emails which he ultimately did not send.

-“We are not yet a country that criminalises people for their thoughts,” Stelzig said.
+“We are not yet a country that criminalizes people for their thoughts,” Stelzig said.

 In a draft email from June 2017 cited by prosecutors, Hasson wrote: “I am dreaming of a way to kill almost every last person on the earth.
 I think a plague would be most successful but how do I acquire the needed/ Spanish flu, botulism, anthrax not sure yet but will find something.”